VValMihova/Invoice-app/README.md

 # Invoice-app
 Welcome to my MVP project Invoice App.<br>
-This project is suitable for small businesses that want to issue invoices easily and quickly, and have access to them at any time.
+This project is suitable for small businesses that want to issue invoices easily and quickly,<br>
+and have access to them at any time.

 # Functionality
 ### User Features: